vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 *   Is the host in a cluster?
 Standalone hosts cannot participate in Native Key Provider unless they are inside a cluster.
 However, you can create a cluster with just one host in it.
 *   Are you accessing the vSphere Client via a FQDN?
 You will not be able to export the Native Key Provider backup if you are accessing the vSphere Client via IP address.
 *   Did you indicate that only hosts with a TPM should participate in Native Key Provider, but you have hosts without a TPM?
-*   Do you have multiple vCenter Servers configured with independent Native Key Provider instances, but they are all named identically?
+*   Do you have multiple vCenters configured with independent Native Key Provider instances, but they are all named identically?

 ### Can I move from Native Key Provider to another key provider, or vice-versa?

 Yes.
 Define a new key provider, set it as the new default provider for the cluster, and then use the UI or PowerCLI to shallow rekey/re-encrypt to the new provider (instructions for rekeying are below).
 This will cause vSphere to re-encrypt the DEKs with a new KEK from the new key provider.
 A similar process is available for vSAN, too (also below).

+There is a sample script available in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory that can be used to change key providers.

 ### Can I use Native Key Provider with a standalone host?

-Organizations must use vCenter Server to manage Native Key Provider, and hosts must be inside a vSphere cluster object.
-However, you can put a single host inside a vCenter Server cluster object.
+Organizations must use vCenter to manage Native Key Provider, and hosts must be inside a vSphere cluster object.
+However, you can put a single host inside a vCenter cluster object.

 ### Can I use Native Key Provider with vSAN?